 Everyone always teases me because I can’t bring myself to kill the cute, fuzzy little pests.
 We always take them to some neighboring corn field and let them go.

 That part I’ll leave up to you.
 But, if you have a problem with mice, let me tell you, this is what you need to get!
-I get mine at Walmart for $1.57 each.
+I get mine at Walmart for super cheap.
 Totally worth it!

 So, what about you?
 Do you have a rodent problem, or a solution to share with us?
 I’d love to hear how you are handling these pesky invaders!